andrew-gordon/Gord0.ChunkyMonkey.CodeGenerator/README.md

             /// <returns>An enumerable of chunked instances.</returns>
             public IEnumerable<Person> Chunk(int chunkSize)
             {
-                // Find the length of the biggest collecion. int biggestCollectionLength = 0;
+                // Find the length of the biggest collection. long biggestCollectionLength = new long[] {
-                if (this.PhoneNumbers.Length > biggestCollectionLength)
-                {
-                    biggestCollectionLength = this.PhoneNumbers.Length;
-                }
+                    (this.PhoneNumbers is not null) ? this.PhoneNumbers.Length : 0,
+                    (this.RecentAddresses is not null) ? this.RecentAddresses.Count : 0
+                }.Max();

                 for (int i = 0; i < biggestCollectionLength; i += chunkSize)
                 {
                     var instance = new Person();
+                    instance.Name = this.Name;
+                    instance.DateOfBirth = this.DateOfBirth;
                     {
                         if (this.PhoneNumbers is not null)
                         {